cboettig/labnotebook/_posts/2012-03-27-tuesday-pandoc-citations-notes-various.md

 Lots of stuff going on.

   * Website transfer to new server.
-Possibly consider jekyll site.
+Possibly consider Jekyll site.
   * Synthesis paper on text mining
   * Google summer-of-code applicants
   * ESA & Evolution tutorials